kshetline/aw-clock/README.md

 | `npm run build -- --dht` | &nbsp;&nbsp;&nbsp;&nbsp;Server/client with wired indoor sensor support. |
 | `npm run build -- --dht --acu` | &nbsp;&nbsp;&nbsp;&nbsp;Server/client with both wired and wireless sensor support. |

+_(Note: Don't forget the extra double dashes by themselves before the other options!)_

 If you are running the server on a Raspberry Pi, you have the option to provide wired indoor temperature and humidity data using a DHT22/AM2302 sensor, as seen here: https://www.amazon.com/HiLetgo-Temperature-Humidity-Electronic-Practice/dp/B01N9BA0O4/.
 The wiring I will describe is specifically for the AM2302 version of the DHT22, with the built-in pull-up resistor.